frconor-ebook/meditations/_posts/2025-09-23-lukewarmness.md

 Maybe Our Lord wants us to think out of the box.
 How can I convert this situation or this opportunity into a real apostolic opportunity?

 How can this produce fruit for souls?
-Because if it doesn\'t, then what am I doing here?
-What\'s it all about?
+Because if it doesn't, then what am I doing here?
+What's it all about?

 A lukewarm soul can be a soul without love.
 It is a rather ugly situation.

-For a person of Opus Dei to be in a lukewarm situation, it\'s not a healthy thing.
+For a person of Opus Dei to be in a lukewarm situation, it's not a healthy thing.
 Because a soul who loves knows how to give themselves completely---ready to change the direction of my life, or change my plans, or change my lifestyle, or whatever may be necessary.

-That means that we have to be ready to make sacrifices, so that we don\'t end up wanting to make compatible with our vocation things that in reality are not compatible.
+That means that we have to be ready to make sacrifices, so that we don't end up wanting to make compatible with our vocation things that in reality are not compatible.

 There may come a series of little giving-ins here and there, of abandoning the struggle to improve, of not giving importance to venial sins, of not having that desire to be better.